 I am a first-year LANDAUER Medical Physics resident at the Cancer Treatment Centers of America (CTCA) Atlanta site.
 I received my B.S. in Physics from Rutgers University - New Brunswick, and my M.S. in Medical Physics from Columbia University.
 During my graduate program, I researched automated patient specific DIR QA for adaptive radiotherapy at Memorial Sloan Kettering Cancer Center.
 Thus far at LANDAUER and CTCA, I’ve enjoyed working with clinical professionals, mentors and co-residents who have helped me grow as a medical physicist and experience various QAs, treatment planning, and gain a better understanding of Radiation Oncology clinical workflow.
 Outside of the clinic, I enjoy spending time with friends, playing board games, hiking, and watching movies.

 I am a first year LANDAUER Medical Physics resident at the Cancer Treatment Centers of America (CTCA), Chicago site.
 I earned my first M.S. in Medical Physics at Isfahan University of Medical sciences, where I conducted research on Monte Carlo simulation in determination of dosimetric parameters of Brachytherapy sources, while I was involved in commissioning of LDR Brachytherapy seeds.
 I earned my second M.S. in Medical Physics at Florida Atlantic University, where I conducted research on Stoichiometric method in optimization of computed tomography calibration curves for treatment planning systems, as an essential step in commissioning of the Proton Therapy System.
 I achieved more clinical experience as a physics assistant at the established radiation therapy centers, South Florida Proton Therapy Institute, and Knoxville Provision CARES Proton Therapy.
-The LANDAUER Medical Physics program emphasizes clinical excellence and professional development, offering many unique opportunities: The large group of incredible expertise in Medical Physics, a wide range of modalities and innovative instruments, clinical opportunities, and commissioning.
+The LANDAUER Medical Physics program emphasizes clinical excellence and professional development, offering many unique opportunities: The large group of incredible expertise in Medical Physics, a wide range of modalities and innovative instruments, and clinical opportunities.
 Through my residency, I have enjoyed the time working with an excellent team in a well-organized department.
 These opportunities allow for great growth as a professional in the medical physics field.

 I am a first-year resident currently at CTCA in Newnan, GA.
 Newnan, GA is also my hometown, and I am glad I no longer have to be far away from my family or my community.
 I completed my undergraduate education at Wake Forest University where I received a BS in Physics and a BA in Philosophy.
 Thereafter, I studied at the University of Pennsylvania and received my MS in Medical Physics.
 Outside the world of physics, I lift weights, play guitar, and I’m currently trying to hike the highest points in all 50 states (wish me luck!).
 I look forward to working with everyone at LANDAUER, and I’m excited to see what the coming years will bring.

 I am a first-year Medical Physics resident at the Levine Cancer Institute in Charlotte, NC.
 Before this time, I obtained a Ph.D. in Physics from New Zealand and a Graduate Certificate in Medical Physics from the University of Pennsylvania.
 Medical Physics is a highly specialized vocation that requires critical thinking to deliver safe and accurate radiation treatments and solving clinical problems.
-The LANDAUER program provides residents with the opportunity to commission several linacs, explore complex treatment techniques, and experience extensive clinical research.
+The LANDAUER program provides residents with the opportunity to explore complex treatment techniques and experience extensive clinical research.
 Residents often gain top medical physics positions after their program due to their vast clinical knowledge and competence.